JadM133/RRAEs/README.md

   -  On a Mac or Linux: ``source .venv/bin/activate``.
   -  On Windows: ``.venv/Scripts/activate``.
 4. Now when you ``pip install`` something, it is installed in your ``.venv`` folder.
 You can install the library by doing ``pip install git+https://github.com/JadM133/RRAEs.git`` (note: you have to have access to the library since it is private).
 5. To make sure everything went well, run the tests!
 To do so, start by installing pytest as follows ''pip install -U pytest''.
-Then execute the following: ''pytest .\.venv\Lib\site-packages\RRAEs\tests\''.
+Then execute the following:
+  -  On a Mac: ``pytest ./.venv/lib/3.XX/site-packages/RRAEs/tests/``. where XX is your python version.
+  -  On Windows: ``pytest .\.venv\Lib\site-packages\RRAEs\tests\``.
 If all the tests pass, you're good to go!
 6. Give it a try, the best place to start is the [jupyter notebook](tutorial.ipyb).